dean131/warung-madura-monolith/README.md

 ## Overview

 This project is the backend system for a "Warung Madura" application, built as a monolithic application using Node.js and Express.
-It provides core functionalities like authentication, product management, and order processing.
+It provides core functionalities like authentication, product management, order processing, and a shopping cart.

 ---